jkillingsworth/jkillingsworth.com/README.md

        MSYS2_PATH_TYPE=inherit

    This will cause the `PATH` environment variable in your MSYS2 shell to inherit the directories contained in the Windows `PATH` environment variable.
 You can [consult the wiki](https://www.msys2.org/wiki/MSYS2-introduction/#path) or inspect the [launcher script](https://github.com/msys2/MSYS2-packages/blob/master/filesystem/msys2_shell.cmd) for more insights.

+10. *Optional.* Install [Gnuplot](http://www.gnuplot.info/) if you want to recreate the charts.
+After installing, create a `GNUPLOT_EXE` environment variable that points to the executable.
+You will also need a build environment capable of building and running the [F#](https://fsharp.org/) code that generates the data displayed in the charts.

 ## Usage